rgambord/c99-doc/doc/sections/5/1/1/3/index.rst

 .. _9899_5.1.1.3p1:

+.. container:: snum

+   :ref:`1 <9899_5.1.1.3p1>`

-:ref:`1 <9899_5.1.1.3p1>` A conforming implementation shall produce at least one diagnostic message (identified in an implementation-defined manner) if a preprocessing translation unit or translation unit contains a violation of any syntax rule or constraint, even if the behavior is also explicitly specified as undefined or implementation-defined.
+A conforming implementation shall produce at least one diagnostic message (identified in an implementation-defined manner) if a preprocessing translation unit or translation unit contains a violation of any syntax rule or constraint, even if the behavior is also explicitly specified as undefined or implementation-defined.
 Diagnostic messages need not be produced in other circumstances.\ [#9899_note8]_

 .. _9899_5.1.1.3p2:

+.. container:: snum

+   :ref:`2 <9899_5.1.1.3p2>`

-:ref:`2 <9899_5.1.1.3p2>` EXAMPLE An implementation shall issue a diagnostic for the translation unit:
+EXAMPLE An implementation shall issue a diagnostic for the translation unit:

 ::